Peppermint14/uno_game/README.md

+***DISCLAIMER:*** *THIS IS A COPY FROM THE INTERNAL ETHZ GITLAB REPOSITORY*

 # Digital UNO

 This is a C++ implementation of the game UNO.
-It was a project for the course Software Engineering in Spring 2021 at ETHz.
+It was a project for the course Software Engineering in Spring 2021 at ETHZ.
 The program is written to work for 2 to 4 players.